community-garden/pergola-fullstack/README.md

 - UI Framework (to be decided)
     - Material UI
-    - Framework7
 - React router
 - Apollo Client / React Hooks
+- Codegen
 - ESLint (.eslintrc.json) for code linting
 - Prettier (.prettierrc.json) for code formatting

 ## Docker Compose

-A Redis(soon) and Neo4J Database instance is beeing provided for development purpose.
+A Neo4J Database instance is beeing provided for development purpose.

 You can quickly start it via: